SOCIETY FOR THE PROMOTION OF CHRISTIAN ETHNIC HOMELAND NATIONS

 8. We reject Nazism, that calls for racially and ethnically pure nations, as contrary to sound scriptural doctrine and in reality impossible to implement, but disastrous when tried.

-9. We reject imperialism, which generally amounts to one tribal people lording it over other tribal peoples in unjust ways, and improperly disrespects the national sovereignty rights of other tribal peoples.
+9. We reject imperialism, which generally amounts to one tribal people lording it over other tribal peoples in unjust ways, and improperly disrespects the national sovereignty rights of other ethnic peoples.

-10. Tribalism is a natural and non-sinful characteristic of mankind, but tribalism can take on sinful manifestations, and the sinful manifestations should be condemned and rejected, but not tribalism itself.
-Efforts to erase tribalism will not succeed, and such efforts generally make matters worse.
+10. Tribalism or ethnical nationalism, if Biblically expressed, is a natural and non-sinful characteristic of mankind, but ethnic nationalism can take on sinful manifestations, and the sinful manifestations should be condemned and rejected, but not tribalism or ethnic nationalism itself.
+Efforts to erase tribalism and ethnic nationalism will not succeed, and such efforts generally make matters worse.